Are you new to web development? Here's a simple and comprehensive guide created for beginners by the devs over at Mozilla.

 Mozilla aims to provide complete beginners with all they need to start coding simple websites and beyond!

-Front-End vs Back-End vs Full Stack Web Developers
+Front-End vs. Back-End vs. Full Stack

 Websites are now a critical component for any business to stay competitive.
 And as web development trends and best practices change practically with the season, there’s no shortage of work for developers.
 If you’ve poked around on job listing sites or browsed through online courses, you’ve probably gathered that web development tends to break down into three main concentrations: front-end, back-end, and full stack.
 Lets break it down: